FAQs - RHS Level 2 Online

 - You will need a computer with reliable online access.
 You will need a connection capable of streaming videos and downloading documents.
 Most resources will be compatible with a tablet.

 - An up-to-date browser is the main piece of software you will need.
 Microsoft PowerPoint, a PowerPoint Viewer and/or Adobe Reader will be required for viewing the presentations.

 What is the course structure?

 The course consists of 2 smaller certificates, which together make up the RHS Level 2 Certificate in the Principles of Horticulture.
 Certificate 1 is called "Principles of Plant Growth, Propagation and Development" and Certificate 2 is called "Principles of Garden Planning, Establishment and Maintenance".

-For distance learners only, there is the option to study these individually as a stand-alone certificate.
+For online learners only, there is the option to study these individually as a stand-alone certificate.